-If you’re new to the wonderful world of cacti, it can be alarming when parts of your beloved plants begin to turn brown.
-Is it a disease?
+If you’re new to the wonderful world of cacti, it can be alarming when parts of your beloved cactus begin to turn brown.
+Are these brown areas a disease?
 Fungus?
 Curable or deadly?
-If the brown areas are limited to the base of the plant, you may be looking at corking.
+If the brown spots on cactus are limited to the base of the plant, you may be looking at cactus corking.
 Some gardeners find corking to be quite unattractive, but it’s actually just a normal part of the aging process for cacti.

 Corking begins at the base of the cacti.
 You may notice your cactus go from vibrant green to dull brown and almost dead-looking.
 Corking is a relatively slow process, so if discoloration appears suddenly, your cactus may not be corking after all.
 As corking progresses, the texture of this area of the plant can start to resemble the bark of a tree.